 How secure is your WordPress website?

 WordPress was born from an open-source project and remains free to everyone who wants to create a website.
-Open source means that the code that makes the whole system work is available on the internet with no restrictions.
+Open-source means that the code that makes the entire system work is available on the internet with no restrictions.
 This factor is important in the whole WordPress “ecosystem” as it allows developers and coders to create the myriad of plugins and themes that make the CMS what is it.

-To protect your site (big or small), there are some very simple measures that you can employ without the need for any programming knowledge (or outside help):
+To protect your site (big or small), there are some quite simple measures that you can employ without the need for any programming knowledge (or outside help):

 1. Update the WordPress Core.